mitalidighe/Tag-Classification-Pyspark/README.md

 *Feature Engineering*

-Extracted Top 50 tags based on their frequency in the dataset Processed tokens by tokenizing text, removing stop words, and applying TF-IDF to generate features
+Extracted Top 50 tags based on their frequency in the dataset.
+Processed tokens by tokenizing text, removing stop words, and applying TF-IDF to generate features

 *Model Development*

-Trained 50 logistic regression models, one for each tag, using SparkML Models predict whether a tag applies to a post based on the TF-IDF scores
+Trained 50 logistic regression models, one for each tag, using SparkML.
+Models predict whether a tag applies to a post based on the TF-IDF scores

 *Model Storage*